 Rehospitalizations cost thousands of dollars each time they occur, seriously disrupt the lives of the patients and their families, and expose patients to new risks associated with being hospitalized.
-The Centers for Medicare and Medicaid Services (CMS) estimate that the total expenditures are well above 15 billion dollars.
+The Centers for Medicare and Medicaid Services (CMS) estimate that the total costs are well above 15 billion dollars.

 Many factors can account for rehospitalizations.
 Some are planned, some patients experience unavoidable complications, and some rehospitalizations may be for conditions completely unrelated to the initial hospitalization.
 Rehospitalization rates vary—ranging from a rate above 23% in Louisiana and Nevada to rates below 14% in Vermont and Wyoming.
 One thing is clear: there is strong agreement that many rehospitalizations can be avoided if the best practices for preventing them were universally adopted.